Caroline Myss: Biography

 By 2000, she discontinued doing private medical intuitive readings, and began teaching how to do them through her workshops, seminars, radio shows and guided tours.
 She tours internationally as a speaker on spirituality and mysticism, and lives in Oak Park, Illinois, near Chicago.
 In 2003, she founded the Caroline Myss Educational Institute (CMED) in Chicago, Illinois, with business partner David Smith, offering weekend workshops on her books and teachings.

 Her 2007 book, "Entering the Castle" draws upon the writings of Saint Teresa of Ávila, a 16th-century Carmelite nun, who wrote her most important work, The Interior Castle (1577), towards the end of her life.
 Her next book, Defy Gravity, Healing Beyond the Bounds of Reason (2009) took the ideas further with mystical laws, the seven shadows and also seven graces inherent in all of us.

 Myss started hosting a weekly Call-in Talk radio show, "Sacred Contracts" around 2005, at Hay House Radio, an Internet radio site, run by Hay House publishing, where she gave online intuitive readings to callers.
 Then in 2009, the show was renamed "Defy Gravity" after her book by the same name was released in October 2009.

 In June 2012, Myss appeared on a Super Soul Sunday episode with Oprah Winfrey, on OWN Network.

 Criticism

 In Michael Shermer's book The Skeptic: Encyclopedia of Pseudoscience, Phil Molé says "Caroline Myss offers no tangible evidence to support any of her claims.
 Her hypothetical energy system cannot be detected, her intuitive diagnostic abilities are unproven, and her holistic philosophy is riddled with inconsistencies and unsubstantiated judgments."

-Joe Nickell, a paranormal investigator, says, "Myss provides no proof of her alleged abilities.
+Joe Nickell, a skeptic and paranormal investigator, says, "Myss provides no proof of her alleged abilities.
 She intuits, of course, her intuitive power, offers only hearsay testimonials and anecdotal evidence as support."
 He has also described Myss as having "many of the traits associated with a fantasy prone personality."